muratk5n/thirdwave/en/README.md

 ---

-Q is somewhat tougher to chew on maybe that's why is used in idiom.
+Q is somewhat tougher to chew on maybe that's why is used in the idiom.

 ---